getify/foi-lang/formalization-work/Foi-Specification.md

 0..3 ~each (v) { log(v); };             // block-defs clause
 pairs ~each (<:k, :v>) { log(k, v); };  // destructure block-defs
 ```

+**Mutable capture is admitted.** `~each`'s operand block is a closure boundary like every other comprehension's; §3.6.1 waives the enforcement there.
+It may read and reassign mutable bindings from the enclosing scope with no `:over` and no rewrite to a `defn`.
+The waiver is an escape hatch for imperative work, it is `~each`'s alone, and it does not reach the boundary an enclosing function establishes.

 **Produced value.** The `~each` expression evaluates to the LHS range itself, enabling chaining: `a ~each b ~each c` loops `b` over `a`, then loops `c` over `a`.
 For the conditional-range form (above), the produced value is an empty Tuple `<>`.